Madni Masjid, Islamabad

-Madni Masjid (Note: also referred to as Masjid-e-Madni) was a mosque and seminary complex located on Murree Road near the Rawal Dam in Islamabad, Pakistan.
+Madni Masjid (Note: also referred to as Masjid-e-Madni) is a mosque complex located on Murree Road near the Rawal Dam in Islamabad, Pakistan.

 It drew national attention in August 2025 when the Capital Development Authority (CDA) demolished it as part of the enforcement of building regulations, sparking widespread protests and subsequent negotiations with religious groups that led reconstruction of the mosque on the same site.

 Background and demolition

 Located along Murree Road, near Rawal Dam Chowk, the site included a mosque as well as an adjoining madrassa.
 Authorities maintained that both structures were constructed without proper approval and encroached upon protected greenbelt land.

 In February 2025, Umme Hassan, the wife of Lal Masjid imam Abdul Aziz Ghazi, was arrested in Shahzad Town suburb of Islamabad.
 The arrest was connected to a protest she led against the planned demolition of the mosque.
 She was granted post-arrest bail and released by an Islamabad court in March 2025.

-In the late hours of 9–10 August, 2025, CDA authorities, supported by law enforcement, demolished the mosque and seminary.
+In the late hours of 9–10 August 2025, CDA authorities, supported by law enforcement, demolished the mosque and seminary.
 The clearing was part of a broader crackdown on over a hundred unauthorized constructions throughout the city.
 Following the demolition, saplings were planted on the cleared greenbelt.